btahir/nanodegree-arcade-game/README.md

 ## Overview

 My take on the Udacity Object Oriented Javascript Course.
 I took the free version so the project has not been reviewed.
-But the game works so I guess I did some things right.
+The game still needs some work (resetting upon hitting enemies).

+## Setup

+Open index.html in your browser.

 frontend-nanodegree-arcade-game